MeSoftHorny/WTRTI/docs/docs/features.md

 ![#](images/wtrti_indic_advanced_in_state.png)

-All In-State indicators are calculated in a separate order, from top to bottom, before of Non-In-State indicators.
+All In-State indicators are calculated in a separate order, from top to bottom, before Non-In-State indicators.
-An indicator with an In-State key that depends on another In-State indicator (chained), must be placed below of that indicator in the main list, otherwise it will be **N/A**.
+The indicator with an in-state key that depends on another in-state indicator (chained), must be placed below that indicator in the main list, otherwise it will be **N/A**.

 ## Logging the data to a CSV file